14 Negative Traits Of Introverts And How To Overcome Them

 • If it warrants hiring someone, do so

-8. Too much analysis
+8. Overthinking and too much analysis

 An introvert will take their time to scrutinize to make sure everything is in order.
 While this is not bad, it should not be a hindrance to growth and progress.

-Tips on preventing too much analysis
+Tips on preventing too much overthinking and analysis

 • While you shouldn’t jump to conclusion, understand the benefits of time